 Ask for a creatinine test.
 This blood test measures the amount of waste from muscle activity.
 When the kidneys are not working properly, the creatinine rises.

-If any of these tests are abnormal, your doctor will need to do other tests to more clearly define the problem.
+If any of these tests are abnormal, your health care provider will need to do other tests to more clearly define the problem.

-If you have diabetes, work with your doctor to keep your blood sugar levels under the best possible control.
+If you have diabetes, work with your health care provider to keep your blood sugar levels under the best possible control.
 A program of diet, regular exercise, glucose monitoring, and medications to control blood sugars and protect kidney function can help.

 Control High Blood Pressure

-If you have high blood pressure, work with your doctor to get your blood pressure within target ranges.
+If you have high blood pressure, work with your health care provider to get your blood pressure within target ranges.
 A program of diet, regular exercise, and medications can help.

 Consider Seeing a Nephrologist

-If you've already lost some kidney function, or your doctor tells you that you're likely to have more kidney damage in the future, ask about a referral to a nephrologist (a kidney disease specialist).
+If you've already lost some kidney function, or your health care provider tells you that you're likely to have more kidney damage in the future, ask for a referral to a nephrologist (a kidney disease specialist).
 A nephrologist can provide specialized testing, evaluate your condition, and talk with you about possible ways to slow down the progress of kidney disease.